rrsankar/gift-selection-expert-system/README.md

 Idea
 ------------------
-Remove the hazzle of choosing a child gift using the help of an Expert System.
+Remove confusions in selecting a child gift using the help of an Expert System.

 Usage
 -----------